Updated on February 12, 2020.

 Car chases and explosions aren’t just for the silver screen anymore.
 Brands are creating their own short films as a marketing tool.
 And, it’s working.
 Branded films have been on the rise over the past few years.
 Brands are able to use short film to reach their audiences in a creative, entertaining, and subtle way.

 What Are Branded Films?

-Branded films are short videos made by brands and used as a marketing tool.
-They can range from five minutes to half an hour.
-They are entertainment based, but can be either fiction or documentary.
+Branded films are short videos made by brands that are used as a marketing tool.
+They can range in run time from five minutes to half an hour.
+They are entertainment focused, but can be either fiction or documentary.
 Above all else, they are content driven, and need to be relatable and authentic in order to appeal to the audience.

 Many branded films have high-quality production value.
-Some are directed by big-name directors like Wes Anderson.
+Some are even directed by big-name directors, like Wes Anderson.